VijayKanagaraj7/VijayKanagaraj7/README.md

 <div style="background: linear-gradient(90deg, #00ffff, #00ff41, #8b5cf6); height: 2px; width: 100%; margin: 20px 0;"></div>

-**⚡ Powered by Neural Networks | 🧠 Crafted with Computational Love | 🚀 Deployed in the Matrix**
+**Powered by Neural Networks | Crafted with Computational Love | Deployed in the Matrix**

-*© 2024 Vijay Kanagaraj • Architecting the Future of AI • Made with ⚡ and 🤖*
+*© 2024 Vijay Kanagaraj • Architecting the Future of AI • Made with Code and Intelligence*

 </div>